therealvishnuvardhan/FLCut/README.md

 **Who can create links.** The PRD described a tool for club events but did not say whether link creation is for organisers only or anyone.
 The assumption was that anyone should be able to shorten links without signing up, with local storage tracking so guest users see their links on the landing page.
 Signing in is required only for persistent management and analytics.

-**The inactive link experience.** Rather than returning a generic 404 when a link is expired, capped, or not yet active, FLCut shows a branded page explaining specifically why the link is unavailable.
+**The inactive link experience.** Rather than returning a generic 404 when a link is expired, capped, or not yet active, LinkChop shows a branded page explaining specifically why the link is unavailable.
 This was assumed to be a better user experience even though the PRD did not specify it.

 **Profanity filtering.** Public custom slugs are vulnerable to abuse since they appear as part of the domain.
-A profanity filter was added to prevent inappropriate words from being bound to the flcut domain without any explicit PRD requirement.
+A profanity filter was added to prevent inappropriate words from being bound to the linkchop domain without any explicit PRD requirement.

 **Collision suggestions.** Returning a raw error on slug collision would feel broken to a user who spent time picking a name.
 The suggestion engine was built on the assumption that giving users three working alternatives immediately is a significantly better experience than telling them to try again and figure it out themselves.